shcqupc/hankPylib/README.md

 # hankPylib
-collections of python scripts created by my self
+collections of python scripts created by myself